zecure/shadowd.zecure.org/content/documentation/connectors.md

 Messages from the connector to the server are authenticated with a message authentication code.
 This is a password authentication without having to send the actual password.

-The key should be unique, private and non-guessable.

 ### Host

 By default the connectors will try to connect to the localhost.